oracle-livelabs/developer/multicloud-azuredevops-oracledb/oraoperator/oraoperator.md

     ![kubectl api-resources --api-group=database.oracle.com](images/oraoperator_crds.png "kubectl api-resources --api-group=database.oracle.com")

-## Task 6: Retrieve the existing ADB OCID
+## Task 4: Retrieve the existing ADB OCID

-1. Retrieve the OCID for the ADB, by running the following in Cloud Shell:
+1. Retrieve the OCID for the ADB either by copying from the OCI console or by running the following using the OCI CLI:

     ```bash
     <copy>